hardcore genres - page 2

 Everything You Ever Wanted to Know About Silence is the debut album of American post-hardcore band Glassjaw;

-Rites of Spring is the first and only studio album by American post-hardcore band Rites of Spring;
+End on End is a compilation album by American post-hardcore band Rites of Spring;

 Plays Pretty for Baby is the second album by post-hardcore band Nation of Ulysses: